carls113/RCAC-temp-hpc-exchange/docs/source/week3/scripts.rst

    :collapsible: closed

-   It doesn't matter if we change directories, but the change to our PATH variable is not kept.
+   It doesn't matter if we change directories, but the change to our PATH variable is not kept if we close the shell.

 Environment variables
 ^^^^^^^^^^^^^^^^^^^^^